Interface

 This guide explains how to generate a strong password using the dicendo Android application.

-A single die or a set of dice can be used.
+A single die, a set of dice, or a shuffled deck of playing cards can be used.
 Standard dice are commonly available in sets of 12 or 36.

 Note: The example passwords shown below are generated using the 85-character alphabet.